snimu/blog/contents/mot-scaling/article.md

 It's simple, and it has literally zero cost beside the cost of a re-shaping operation.
 Since we decode the output hidden states into only 256 (or 458) values, we have now almost completely removed the cost of the language head.

+#### Byte Mixout: Split and Copy

+This is purely speculation and I have not tested it, but it should obviously be possible to combine `split` and `copy`: just split the output latents `bpt / c` times, then copy each latent that was achieved this way `c` times.

+This might be useful if `bpt` is very high compared to `D_model`.
+If `bpt` is high, `copy` is expensive, because we get an output shape `B x (T * bpt) x D_model`.
+On the other hand, `split` gives the shape `B x (T * bpt) x (D_model / bpt)`, meaning that there as many elements in the output latents as with `noop` as the byte-mixout method.
+However, if `D_model` is small and `bpt` is high, this might lead to very small latents per byte that is decoded, and thus to a poor probability distribution over the bytes.

+A combination of both could be a good compromise.

 ### Byte Self-Attention

 I optionally apply self attention to the bytes at the in- and/or output.
 These are represented by `n_layer_in` and `n_layer_out` (which is 0 if it's not explicitely stated).